 At Lombard Odier we put our cross-border asset management skills at the service of senior executives

 With this in mind we have designed this practical guide to assist you in preparing for your retirement with peace of mind.
-A crucial stage which requires structured choices based on a holistic and coherent examination of all your assets.
+This is a crucial stage which requires structured choices based on a holistic and coherent examination of all your assets.

 This practical guide provides a starting point and specific pathways for organising your retirement.
 It helps you ask the right questions, set your priorities and enter into a constructive dialogue with your advisor.
 Here is an overview of the topics covered.